 This list is updated every month, but movies are changing on Netflix every day.
 That might mean that one or two of these movies are no longer available to watch by the time you come to read this article, and some good new films may have emerged.
-Let us know in the comments section below if your favourite movie is available on Netflix but not included here and we'll endeavour to add it very soon.

 Let's get down to business then.
 Here are the best movies to watch on Netflix in the UK right now.